vizicist/palette/doc/starting_and_using.md

 ## Editing the presets

-- In the Advanced mode, you will see buttons at the top of the GUI that let you access separate pages for Pad, Sound, Visual, and Effect presets.
+- In the Advanced mode, you will see buttons at the top of the GUI that let you access separate category pages for Pad, Sound, Visual, and Effect presets.
 A Pad preset combines the Sound, Visual and Effect settings.

 - Clicking the buttons at the top of the page for Pad, Sound, Visual, and Effect will toggle